-The so-called "reconciliation" process on Capitol Hill is soon to play a central role for many of the legislative priorities of the new Congress.
-Despite its buzzword popularity, however, and the hope among many that it serves as a panacea to congressional gridlock, reconciliation is a limited process that needs to be thoroughly understood by anyone seeking to take advantage of the benefits it offers.
+For the second time this year, Congress intends to use the so-called "reconciliation" process to pass substantive legislation.
+Despite its buzzword popularity, and the hope among many that it serves as a panacea to Congressional gridlock, reconciliation is a limited process that anyone seeking to take advantage of the benefits it offers would be well-advised to understand.